 The moderation report describes the outcomes of the moderation.
-The moderator completes the moderation report and sends a copy to the TEO and NZQA.
-The expected turnaround time is three weeks from the moderation submission date, except for November submission dates when the turnaround time may be longer.
+The moderator completes the moderation report and sends a copy to the TEO’s moderation liaison and NZQA.
+The expected turnaround time is three weeks from the moderation submission date, except for November submissions when the turnaround time may be longer.
 If you have not received a moderation report within six weeks of your submission date, please contact Tertiary Assessment and Moderation.

 The front cover of the moderation report provides an overall summary of findings.
 It contains the following sections:

-- Overview: This gives a summary of moderation findings in relation to the standard including where there are any issues of concern.
+- Overview: This gives a summary of moderation findings in relation to the standard, including where there are any areas of concern.
 It will refer to the assessment materials and assessor judgements.

 - Commentary (optional): This section is completed when the moderator can give some specific feedback to assist the assessor that is not directly related to the moderation result.